-St. John's is also accredited by the Wisconsin Evangelical Lutheran Synod School Accreditation program and the National Council for Private Schools Accreditation program.
+St. John's has also been named an Exemplary School by the standards set forth by the Wisconsin Evangelical Lutheran Synod State Accreditation Program and by the National Council for Private School Accreditation Program.

 "Students in K4 to 8th grade at St. John's celebrate School Choice"